dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 # Dogecoin Full Node on a Raspberry Pi

-A Raspberry Pi is a great way to run a Dogecoin full node.
+A great way to run a Dogecoin full node is to run it on a Raspberry Pi.

 In this guide, we'll setup a headless (no GUI) Dogecoin full node to run on a Raspberry Pi 4.